This page was machine translated and may contain errors.

 In addition to the hometown interaction activities, GAMBA OSAKA also cooperates with the Top Athlete Elementary School Interaction Program organized by Osaka Prefecture, interacting with many children.
 We support this activity, which aims to share the wonder and excitement of sports with elementary school students, to give them dreams and hope, and to help them acquire attitudes and habits that foster interest in exercise and sports, and we will continue to work with the local government in the future.

-Hokusetsu District Gamba Cup Youth Soccer Tournament Supported by Dimps
+Hokusetsu District Gamba Cup Boys and Girls Soccer Tournament Supported by Dimps

 SDGsmile